 About

-Interested students or parents should reach out to their art teacher if they have not received information about how to enter by October 1st.
+Interested students or parents should reach out to their art educator if they have not received information about how to enter by October 15th.
 More information about this program can be found by going to the national Scholastic Art & Writing Awards site: www.artandwriting.org

 Additionally, more information can be obtained by contacting Scott Chatfield-Executive Director: scholasticartnh@comcast.net